 Cells represent one of the toughest environments for lighting fixtures as prisoners are unsupervised for the majority of the time.
-In the UK there are two types of cells, “standard” and “safer”, which both follow stringent specifications set out by the MoJ.
+In the UK there are two types of cells, “standard” and “safer”.
+Both follow stringent specifications set out by the MoJ.

 Please move your cursor through the illustration and click on the blue squares for more information about recommended products for Cells.